umijs/umi/RULE.md

 };
 ```

+2. Add missing dependencies to `packages/preset-umi/package.json`

-2. Add to `packages/preset-umi/src/index.ts` to the `features` part.
+3. Add to `packages/preset-umi/src/index.ts` to the `features` part.

+## How to add dependencies?

+1. Add depdencies packages, e.g. `packages/preset-umi/package.json`
+2. Run `pnpm install` to install the dependencies.